Roseville Rosebowl

 - Say "Next!" between cards.

 - Also, number your arguments and use your opponents' argument's number when replying in Line-By-Line.
-(You should still explain what arg you are referencing ie: "They say the economy is strong, our williams 1922 card shows that the economy is really weak in the horse market!!!"
+(You should still explain what arg you are referencing ie: "They say the economy is strong in their 1st card on econ, Timothy 1820, but our williams 1821 card shows that the economy is really weak in the horse market!!!"

 Why?
 See the conclusion in https://files.eric.ed.gov/fulltext/EJ1044670.pdf.